 Study Abroad can be expensive.
 Before you sign up to go, make sure you have or can get the money you will need.
 If you attend Missouri Valley College on financial aid, some of that money can be applied toward Study Abroad.
 Meet with Paul Gordon, Director of Financial Aid, to get information about your particular situation.
-Paul will need to know the cost of attendance (tuition, fees, books, living expenses, etc.) for the program you are interested in, so you should calculate that before you talk with her.
+Paul will need to know the cost of attendance (tuition, fees, books, living expenses, etc.) for the program you are interested in, so you should calculate that before you talk with him.

 State and federal financial aid (including Pell Grants) as well as student loans can be applied toward Study Abroad.
 Missouri Valley College (MVC) scholarships cannot because they are tuition discounts rather than scholarships.

 If you are receiving a Pell Grant at the time you are applying for Study Abroad, you may be eligible to receive a Benjamin A. Gilman International Scholarship.
 This federally funded scholarship is designed to encourage nontraditional study abroad destinations, especially those outside of Western Europe and Australia, and aims to support students traditionally underrepresented in U.S. study abroad.
 It provides awards of up to $5,000 for U.S. citizen undergraduate students to pursue country-based undergraduate opportunities abroad that are a minimum of four weeks and up to one academic year in length.
 It does not award scholarships for summer Study Abroad programs.

 Scholarships from outside agencies may be applied to the cost of Study Abroad, depending on the criteria of your scholarship.
 Please ask your sponsoring agency or Mr. Gordon for information.

 Some providers of Study Abroad programs, such as American Institute for Foreign Study (AIFS) and the Council on International Educational Exchange (CIEE), offer limited scholarshps.
 Read the website and/or catalog of your program carefully for eligibility criteria and deadlines.